A technique for solving the polygon inclusion problems: Introduction

+How to select among $a,b,c$ to increase is essential to the algorithm.
+We must make decision rapidly yet make sure that no 3-stable triangle is missing.
+This is difficult.
+Two previous algorithms, Alg-DS (FOCS'79) and an algorithm given in \cite{kgon82} (STOC'82), were based on the above approach and they presented two simple methods for selection.
+Yet their selection methods would miss 3-stable triangles and even worse, sometimes they miss the largest 3-stable triangle, as shown by \cite{linear-wrong-IPL}.

-A vertex pair $(v_j,v_k)$ is \textbf{\emph{dead}} if it cannot form an edge of any 3-stable triangle; precisely, if there is no vertex $v_i$ such that $\triangle v_iv_jv_k$ is 3-stable and $v_i,v_j,v_k$ lie in clockwise order.
+We come up with a different selection method which is sketched in the following.
+Above all, we state that a vertex pair $(v_j,v_k)$ is \emph{dead} if there is no $v_i$ such that $\triangle v_iv_jv_k$ is 3-stable.